-Under the LTIP, key executives recommended by the Company's Chief Executive Officer and designated by the Committee are eligible to receive annual grants of stock options and to earn a deferred cash incentive award based on the financial performance of the Company and, in some cases, its business units.
-Participants in the LTIP are eligible to earn a deferred cash incentive award after the end of each three-year performance cycle.
+Under the LTIP, key executives recommended by the Company's Chief Executive Officer and designated by the Committee are eligible to receive annual grants of stock options, as described above, and to earn a deferred cash incentive award based on the financial performance of the Company and, in some cases, its business units.
+Participants in the LTIP are eligible to earn a deferred cash incentive award after the end of each three-year performance cycle, which cycles begin every other year (e.g., 1991, 1993 and 1995).
 Option grants pursuant to the LTIP are made under the 1990 Plan and are described above under "Stock Options".

-During 1993, the Committee designated each of the executive officers whose compensation is detailed in this proxy statement, and certain other executives, as participants in the LTIP for the performance cycle which began in 1993.
-Payment of awards for this cycle to Messrs.
-Miller and Neal are contingent upon stockholder approval of the LTIP (see Proxy Item 4).
-The determination of cash payouts, if any, under the LTIP for the performance cycle begun in 1991 and ended in 1993 is not expected to be made until the second quarter of 1994.
+During 1995, the Committee designated each of the executive officers whose compensation is detailed in this proxy statement, and certain other executives, as participants in the LTIP for the performance cycle which began in 1995.
+The determination of cash payouts, if any, under the Company's Amended and Restated Key Executive Long-Term Incentive Plan (the predecessor of the LTIP) for the performance cycle begun in 1993 and ended in 1995 is not expected to be made until the second quarter of 1996.

-Each of the most senior group of executives who is designated as a participant in the LTIP (including Mr. Miller and the other executives whose compensation is detailed in this proxy statement) ("Category I Participants") is eligible to receive (after the end of the performance cycle (1995)) a deferred cash incentive award of a percentage of his base salary in effect at the end of the cycle.
-The threshold (i.e. minimum), target and maximum awards are 28 percent, 80 percent and 180 percent of the executive's base salary, respectively.
-A portion of the award (a total of up to 80 percent of base salary) is based on the Company's achievement of certain pre-established ROTC and EPS objectives, each of which is given equal weight.
-The other portion of the award (up to 100 percent of base salary) is based on the Company's achievement of the total shareholder return test set forth in the LTIP, which is based on the amount by which the cumulative total shareholder return (including the reinvestment of dividends) of the Company's common stock over the three year performance cycle exceeds the median cumulative shareholder return of the Peer Group over the same period.
-However, the Committee may, in its discretion, determine that the total shareholder return portion of the award will not be payable if neither of the Company's EPS or ROTC threshold performance objectives for the cycle has been met.
+Each of the most senior group of executives who is designated as a participant in the LTIP (including Mr. Miller and the other executives whose compensation is detailed in this proxy statement) ("Senior Executives") is eligible to receive (after the end of the performance cycle (1997)) a deferred cash incentive award of a percentage of his base salary in effect at the end of the cycle.
+The threshold (i. e., minimum), target and maximum awards are 28 percent, 80 percent and 160 percent of the executive's base salary, respectively.
+The award is based on the Company's achievement of certain preestablished ROTC and EPS objectives, each of which is given equal weight.
 The threshold award of 28 percent of base salary will be earned if the Company meets at least 80 percent of either the ROTC or the EPS objective.
 The target award of 80 percent of base salary will be earned if the Company achieves 100 percent of each of the ROTC and EPS objectives.
-The maximum award will only be earned if the Company achieves 100% of each of the ROTC and EPS objectives and the cumulative shareholder return of the Company' common stock for the performance cycle exceeds the median cumulative shareholder return of the Peer Group by 12.5 percentage points (which would put the Company at approximately the 90th percentile of the Peer Group).
+The maximum award will be earned only if the Company achieves pre-established objectives substantially in excess of these objectives.